UCI-GDIM31/class-activities-Milla-L/README.md

 The balls get super bright because the color is always multiplied up and doesn't loop or darken at any point.

+### W4
+Table #12
+Line 17: private bool _isGrounded = true;
+	Creates a private boolean within the class and sets it to true.
+Line 28: if (Input.GetKeyDown(KeyCode.Space) && _isGrounded)
+Takes the parameters of if the space key is held down and if the private boolean is true to then run the code after/ jump without double jump
+Line 32: _isGrounded = false;
+This is within the if statement and makes it so that when the space key is pressed, then the player is no longer grounded according to the boolean

+I added RigidBodies to the Cat and the SoccerBall and used the cube collision to add a IsTrigger on the goal.
+My main problem with this game was confusion with the Trigger and Collision methods and where to use them.
+Once I figured that out, I was good.

 ## Open-Source Assets
 ### W1